CorentinTh/CorentinTh/README.md

 ![banner image](banner.png)

-I'm Corentin Thomasset, an apprentice engineer in computer science, I currently work at EDF as an engineer / developer.
+I'm Corentin Thomasset, an engineer in computer science.
 I have made a lot of divers stuff in my free time and during my scolarship.

 I recently made [it-tools.tech](https://it-tools.tech), a website with handy tools for developers, [cauctus.net](https://cauctus.net) a mobile PWA with useful tools for french improvisational theatre and [inert.now.sh](https://inert.now.sh), a minimalistic tower defense in the browser.